Auto Antics: Notes

 Auto Antics features the final appearance of Eugene "Porky" Lee, who was dismissed from the series after growing significantly taller (to the point that he became taller than George "Spanky" McFarland) during Our Gang's first year at MGM.
 Robert Blake, who had just replaced Gary Jasgar as the tag-along toddler, assumed the role vacated by Porky at the beginning of Our Gang's 1939–40 season of shorts.

 Darla Hood became ill during the filming of Auto Antics.
 One shot features the kids hanging on to the back of the dogcatchers' truck as it starts down the road.
 Carl "Alfalfa" Switzer was, according to Hood in a later interview, "in one of his little moods" and ruined every take of that shot.
 At the end of the thirty-second take, Hood passed out from the exhaust fumes and had to be escorted to the hospital.

+Reception

+Kine Weekly wrote: "A racing fixture for home-made toy autos.
+As funny for the youngsters as Our Gang pictures invariably are.
+Ideal for juvenile programmes."